Walter Gonzalez (engineer)

 Walter González González (June 1, 1924 – October 17, 1979) was a Bolivian civil and structural engineer.
 He was the first Fulbright Scholar from Bolivia.
 He was president of the Society of Bolivian Engineers (Sociedad de Ingenieros de Bolivia), a Dean of the school of civil engineering at the Universidad Mayor de San Andres in La Paz, Bolivia, and Chief of the Alto Beni Development Project.
+The National Geographic Society has honored him with membership in its Cartographer's Circle in recognition of his work in the Amazon basin.

 Early life in Bolivia

 Walter González González (sometimes rendered Walter Gonzales Gonzales) was born in Cochabamba, Bolivia, on June 1, 1924, the oldest of five children of Walter Gonzales Mendez and Mercedes Gonzales.
 Gonzalez's siblings were Antonia (a school teacher), Ruben (a medical doctor), Juan and Jorge (the latter two civil engineers).
 Gonzalez's father was a pianist, ensemble leader and music teacher.
 He was also a folk artist.
 Gonzalez's mother's family owned a landed estate in Lobo Rancho, Cochabamba prior to the Bolivian National Revolution of 1952, which promulgated the expropriation of landed estates.
 As a young boy during summer vacations at the estate, Gonzalez learned Quechua from the children of the local peasant farmers.
 As an adult, Gonzalez always expressed support for the land reform enacted by the Bolivian National Revolution even though such reform had diminished the family's net worth.

 Walter Gonzalez attended Colegio Bolivar, a public school, in his hometown of Cochabamba.
 A childhood friend who was an important role model for Gonzalez was Renato Cespedes (father of Colombian electrical engineer Renato Cespedes Gandarillas), who first planted the idea of becoming an engineer.
-At a society party one evening, where the two teenagers were performing as musicians in the orchestra, Cespedes pointed out Alfredo Galindo Quiroga, a distinguished gentleman, and indicated "he is an engineer and is working on the construction of the reservoir dam at La Angostura--I want to be like him."
+At a society party one evening, where the two teenagers were performing as musicians in the orchestra (Gonzalez on violin and Cespedes on accordion), Cespedes pointed out Alfredo Galindo Quiroga, a distinguished gentleman, and indicated "he is an engineer and is working on the construction of the reservoir dam at La Angostura--I want to be like him."
 During one high school summer vacation, Gonzalez and a friend went on a camping/bicycling trip across the Bolivian altiplano from Cochabamba to Tiwanaku to visit the archaeological site and admire the megalithic stonework--this was a prelude to a career as a structural engineer.
 To their amazement, along the way they encountered the elusive "jucumari" or Andean spectacled bear.